aschampion/heraclitus/notes.md

     - Yield precedence maps
     - Don't have to resolve all conflicts, to allow layering and manual resolution
     - Need some way to persist for staging/conflict versions?
+      - Conflict should be partition-specific flag/marker object? (b.c. conflict on committed ver would be meaningless)
+        - Conflicts could also have some un/resolved status, such that resolved conflicts could indicate which strategy/intervention was applied to resolve.
+      - Commit checks that no partitions have conflicts
     - [ ] Non-dtype specific: last-hunk-mtime-wins.
 But does require knowledge of partition dependence relationships.
       - [ ] Need to add ctime, mtime to versions
     - [ ] Dtypes must be able to declare custom resolution strategies.
 May also want policies for strategy selection per-artifact, but not immediately necessary.